kimfalk/continuous-control-deep-reinforcement-learning/Report.md

 WEIGHT_DECAY = 0        # L2 weight decay
 ```

+## Further work

+There are many ways you could improve on this.
+I believe that the solution that I have is pretty good.
+But I would have liked to test out other algorithms and see if I could have done it even better, the first would be PPO as I like its simplicity.
+Staying with the DDPG, I would start out focusing on how the noise is applied to the actions.
+It could be interesting to see if it would be worth adding decay to the noise, or something like momentum which could be tied to the reward.

 [1 - Continuous control with deep reinforcement learning](https://arxiv.org/abs/1509.02971)
 [2 - Deterministic Policy Gradient Algorithms](http://proceedings.mlr.press/v32/silver14.pdf)